brandonhenry/TekkenTrainer/README.md

 5. Once injected, press `Tab` to open the UI.

 (If use the above commands to run `irony_injector.exe` before starting the game, the launch will stall, making the game never start up.)

-## Basic Usage

-TODO Youtube video with the usage.

 ## Building From Source